Senior Resources » 5 Best Low-Maintenance Houseplants For Seniors and Retirees

 2. Jade Plant

-Jade plants are a type of succulents known for their thick, oval-shaped leaves and wide stems.
+Jade plants are a type of succulent known for their thick, oval-shaped leaves and wide stems.
 Plenty of sun and light watering will keep these beauties looking their best.
 Too much water and the roots may rot.
 So, for those of us who frequently forget to water (guilty!), this is perfect!
 Jade is low-maintenance, resilient, and uniquely pretty!

 3. Snake Plant